 What Drives the War on Drugs?

 First it was the Dominican limo driver, who disappeared while driving a client upstate.
 When my husband extracted him from Utica jail a month later, it turned out he’d been arrested on bogus drug charges, and his limo confiscated.
-Then it was a friend, set up for a drug bust by his ex-wife, to gain custody . . . → Read More: What Drives the War on Drugs?
+Then it was a friend, set up for a drug bust by his ex-wife, to gain . . . → Read More: What Drives the War on Drugs?

 When Affirmative Action was White, by Ira Katznelson